Waggas Galib Atshan 1, Enaam Hadi Abd 2, 3

 The next Theorem is on the distortion and covering bounds for functions in the class

-Theorem (4.1): If then
+Theorem (4.1): If

 and

-Then the weighted mean is given by
+then the weighted mean of

 Proof: By Definition (5.1), we have

-Since are in the class so by Theorem (2.2), we get
+so by Theorem (2.2), we get

 and